CareSet/Zermelo/README.md

 * Report automatically generates JSON data source that can be used as an API
 * Supports Laravel's Blade templating engine out of the box (with more effort supports any front end templating engine).

-We have a [feature roadmap](FullFeature.md) if you want to see where we are going
+We have a [feature roadmap](FullFeature.md) if you want to see where we are going and an extended list of Zermello Reporting features.

 ScreenShot that explains everything
 --------------------------